Buying and Selling FAQs in Maine

-After you have brought the vehicle into the U.S., you need to contact the U.S. Environmental Protection Agency at (734) 214-4100 and the U.S. Department of Transportation at (202) 366-5291.
+After bringing a vehicle into the U.S., you need to contact the U.S. National Highway Traffic Safety Administration at (202) 366-5291.
 The agencies may need to approve the vehicle for use on U.S. roads before you can register and title it with the Maine BMV.

-The BMV will require vehicle owners to present one or all of following documents to show the vehicle was legally imported:
+The Bureau of Motor Vehicles (BMV) will require vehicle owners to present one or all of following documents to show the vehicle was legally imported:

 - U.S. Department of Transportation HS-7 Form.